ChrisCummins/pip-db/Documentation/ProjectPlan.md

-reasoning behind this choice is that, as a Rational Unified Process derivative, OpenUP offers an open source process framework which is targeted at agile development in small teams and provides a number of development phases and activities which can be used when designing the project plan (Figure [fig:sequence-openup]).
+reasoning behind this choice is that, as a Rational Unified Process derivative, OpenUP offers an open source process framework which is targeted at agile development in small teams and provides a number of development phases and activities which can be used when designing the project plan (Figure 6).

 ![image](plan/assets/sequence-openup.png)
-A sequence diagram showing a single full iteration of the OpenUP process [fig:sequence-openup]
+Figure 6: A sequence diagram showing a single full iteration of the OpenUP process

 ## Work Breakdown Structure